bcholmes/StarTrek2d20/README.md

 generator app](https://sta.modiphiusapps.hostinguk.org/).

 Why does an alternative version exist?
 I wanted to make some additional features available a bit faster than it was taking to get pull requests processed (and deployed) on the original codebase.

-300 commits later, it might be time to accept that the original repo has been abandoned, and that this version is now the primary one.
+Over two years have passed since any of my pull requests have been accepted into azjerei's [original codebase](https://github.com/azjerei/StarTrek2d20), and this copy is now more than 700 commits ahead of the original.
+So I think it's time to accept that the original repo has been abandoned, and that this version is now the primary one.
+I've now severed the "fork" relationship between my repo and the original.
+Mainly because I want to count the commit activity on my GitHub profile.

 ## Prerequisites